Date of Degree

 Copyright 2010 Lewis Calvin Lane III

-Lane III, Lewis Calvin.
-"Finding Elizabeth: history, polemic, and the Laudian redefinition of conformity in seventeenth century England." dissertation, University of Iowa, 2010.
+Lane, Lewis Calvin III.
+"Finding Elizabeth: history, polemic, and the Laudian redefinition of conformity in seventeenth century England."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.